 In 2015, the first state advisory council on rare diseases was created in North Carolina by patients, caregivers, families and providers.
 A “Rare Disease Advisory Council” or “RDAC” is an advisory body providing a platform for the rare community to have a stronger voice in state government.
 RDACs address the needs of rare patients and families by giving stakeholders an opportunity to make recommendations to state leaders on critical issues including the need for increased awareness, diagnostic tools and access to affordable treatments and cures.
-Advocates in sixteen states have since successfully established RDACs, and rare disease stakeholders in several other states have sought to establish them to better represent their community and articulate its need to those in power.
+Advocates in seventeen states have since successfully established RDACs, and rare disease stakeholders in several other states have sought to establish them to better represent their community and articulate its need to those in power.

 Through the support of NORD, alongside patient organizations and the other members of the rare disease community, momentum around RDACs is growing.
 Since 2019, eight governors have signed RDAC legislation into law.
 RDACs are showing enormous promise in each of these states to address barriers that prevent individuals living with rare diseases from obtaining proper treatment and care for their conditions.
 But many are in their infancy and just becoming operational.